LWang-Laura/SaVe-TAG/README.md

 ```

 ### Optional: Pretrain Confidence Function
 We have uploaded pretrained confidence functions for each dataset in the `./CF` directory.
-To train a new confidence function, simply delete the corresponding `.pt` files and run `./run.sh.` The code will automatically pretrain confidence functions if they are not found.
+To train a new confidence function, simply delete the corresponding `.pt` files and run `./run.sh.` The code will automatically pretrain new ones if they are not found.